A guide to cloud data warehouse

-Is a distributed open-source platform used for querying, processing, and analyzing big data.
+A distributed open-source platform used for querying, processing, and analyzing big data.
 The platform is infinitely scalable which makes it an ideal choice for even big tech giants like Apple, Microsoft, and Facebook.

 Creates a single, robust data warehouse by integrating data from SaaS services and data warehouses like Redshift, Snowflake, Azure, and BigQuery.
 It supports a wide range of data sources, with multiple SaaS sources and allows native custom integrations.